 The scapula is one of the least congruent joints in the body.
 There is no bony articulation between the scapula and the thorax.
-This is why the scapula can move so easily, essentially it is a free floating bone that can move into protraction/retraction, elevation/depression, anterior tilt/posterior tilt, internal/external rotation and upward/downward rotation.
-This video will help you visualize scapula movements.
-We can not change the structure of this scapulothoracic joint, however we can improve scapular control!
-Scapula position is almost fully determined by the pulling of muscle groups that attach onto the scapula.
-The scapula is the core of the upper body, this is where force comes in through and gets distributed out of.
+This is why the scapula can move so easily, essentially it is a free-floating bone that can move into protraction/retraction, elevation/depression, anterior tilt/posterior tilt, internal/external rotation, and upward/downward rotation.
+We can not change the structure of this scapulothoracic joint, however, we can improve scapular control!
+Scapula position is almost fully determined by the pulling of muscle groups that attach to the scapula.
+The scapula is the core of the upper body, this is where the force comes in through and gets distributed out of.
 This article will demonstrate exercises that you can do on your own to improve your scapula control.

 Understanding Scapulohumeral Motion

-The goal of this article is not to improve scapula mechanics.
 The goal of this article is not to give you exercises that are designed to be the meat of your workout.
-This article will demonstrate exercises that you can use on a daily basis to activate the intended muscles.
-The following exercises can be used as a warmup prior to your lifting session.
-These exercises will show you how to engage your scapula retractors prior to rowing or activating your Serratus Anterior and rotator cuff muscles prior to bench pressing.
+This article will demonstrate exercises that you can use on a daily basis to activate the intended muscles you are targeting to improve scapular control.
+The following exercises can be used as a warmup prior to your lifting session or as shoulder training support.

 Improve Your Scapula Mobility With Shoulder [P]Rehab!

 The Shoulder [P]Rehab Program is a physical therapist developed, step-by-step program that teaches you how to optimize your shoulder health.
 This 4-phase program will expose you to various scapula and shoulder strengthening and stabilization exercises supported by science.
 This program will bulletproof your shoulders for anything life throws at you!
 Learn more HERE!